LeiWangR/leiwangr.github.io/_experience/experience.md

   * ARC Industrial Transformation Research Hub (School of Engineering and Built Environment—Electrical and Electronic Engineering at Griffith University)
   * Postdoc advisor: [Prof. Yongsheng Gao](https://experts.griffith.edu.au/19112-yongsheng-gao) ([2025 ARC Industry Laureate Fellow](https://www.arc.gov.au/2025-industry-laureate-profile-professor-yongsheng-gao), Griffith University) and [Prof. Piotr Koniusz](https://www.koniusz.com) (Data61/CSIRO & ANU & UNSW)
   * <font color="red">One paper has been accepted for the AAAI-26 Journal Track</font>
-  * <font color="red">One workshop proposal entitled "TIME 2026: 2nd International Workshop on Transformative Insights in Multi-faceted Evaluation" has been accepted at <strong>WWW 2026</strong> as a half-day workshop</font>
+  * <font color="red">One workshop proposal entitled "TIME 2026: 2nd International Workshop on Transformative Insights in Multi-faceted Evaluation" has been accepted at <strong>WWW 2026</strong> as a full-day workshop</font>
   * <font color="red">One paper has been accepted at <strong>AAAI 2026</strong></font>
   * <font color="red"><strong>Invited talk:</strong> "Beyond Pixels: Toward Understanding" at the End-of-Project Showcase, ARC Research Hub for Driving Farming Productivity and Disease Prevention</font>
   * <font color="red">One paper has been accepted for publication in International Journal of Information Technology (BJIT)</font>